xarafeddine/ScienceCalc/README.md

 hellow there
 I built this website to help the user solve some math problems (especially to Check if the calculations are correct).
-With using this website you can: solve quadratic equations, do matrix calculations, solve systems of linear equations,
+By using this website you can: solve quadratic equations, do matrix calculations, solve systems of linear equations,